COVID-19 booster shots to roll out starting next month - NewsBreak

 While the booster plan does not specifically mention other categories of individuals to receive a priority for boosters, the initial vaccine rollout did put certain groups first in line.
 So the first individuals to hit eight months after their second shot should be those in the earliest priority categories, such as health care workers and nursing home residents.

-The post COVID-19 booster shots to roll out starting next month appeared first on Virginia Mercury .
+The post COVID-19 booster shots to roll out starting next month appeared first on Kansas Reflector .

 Comments / 0